Amdrel/jamiekuppens.com/README.md

 # jamiekuppens.com

 This repo contains the content of my blog hosted at [www.jamiekuppens.com](https://www.jamiekuppens.com).
-The site requires Hugo to build.
+This site is created with Astro.

 ## Project Structure